KunpengSong/torchsample/README.md

 # High-Level Training, Data Augmentation, and Utilities for Pytorch

-<b>[v0.1.3](https://github.com/ncullen93/torchsample/releases) JUST RELEASED - contains significant improvements, bug fixes, and additional
-support.
-Get it from the releases, or pull the master branch.</b>

 This package provides a few things:
 - A high-level module for Keras-like training with callbacks, constraints, and regularizers.
 - Comprehensive data augmentation, transforms, sampling, and loading
 - Utility tensor and variable functions so you don't need numpy as often

-<b>Have any feature requests?</b> Submit an issue!
-I'll make it happen.
-Specifically,
-any data augmentation, data loading, or sampling functions.

-<b>Want to contribute?</b> Check the [issues page](https://github.com/ncullen93/torchsample/issues)
- for those tagged with [contributions welcome].
+Additional datasets and meters have been merged from the [PyTorchNet](https://github.com/pytorch/tnt) project.

-## ModuleTrainer
+## SuperModule
-The `ModuleTrainer` class provides a high-level training interface which abstracts away the training loop while providing callbacks, constraints, initializers, regularizers, and more.
+The `SuperModule` class provides a high-level training interface which abstracts away the training loop while providing callbacks, constraints, and regularizers.
+Most importantly, you lose ZERO flexibility since this model inherits directly from `nn.Module`.

 Example:
 ```python